oozone/laravel-multiconfig/README.md

 > The `using()` method only runs if the setting is different from before at migration time.

-Behind the scenes, Laraconfig will look for the "color" setting, update the metadata, and then use a [`lazy()` query](https://laravel.com/docs/queries#streaming-results-lazily) to update the value with the callback.
+Behind the scenes, Multiconfig will look for the "color" setting, update the metadata, and then use a [`lazy()` query](https://laravel.com/docs/queries#streaming-results-lazily) to update the value with the callback.

 > Consider migrating directly on the database if you have hundreds of thousands of records, as this procedure is safer but slower than a direct SQL statement.